Details

 CDC's recommended vaccinations for your destination.
 Please take this seriously!

 According to the CDC, the risk of yellow fever is considered very low or absent in the parts of Ecuador that you will visit.
-It is compulsory to show a valid Yellow Fever vaccination certificate if you are traveling to Bolivia from a
+It is compulsory to show a valid Yellow Fever vaccination certificate if you are traveling in from a

 Yellow Fever endemic country.
 If required, Yellow Fever inoculations need to be administered at least 10 days prior to your entry into the country.